bwright94/Huntress-CTF-2024/[Reverse Engineering]/Knight's Quest/knights_quest_NOTES.md

 [attack/defend] >
 ```

 Open IDA Free or Ghidra.
 Find logic that deals with what happens after player inputs 'attack' or 'defend'.
 See knightsquest_round_playerTurn.

 Logic to determine what happens next after player action depends on a single line:
 > jg     loc_498093 ; jump if greater than
 Will jump to further round logic or to "You have defeated" function.

 Patch line to:
 > jle    loc_498093 ; jump if less than or eq
 Force the jump directly to "You have defeated" regardless of player input.

 Assemble the patch and play game again.
-Beat every enemy instantly, and pw is granted after the boss.
+Beat every enemy instantly, and password is granted after the boss.

 ```
 +--------------------------------------------------------------------------------+